-- To analyze the financial theory in capital market. - 2.
-To study the applications of financial theory in Indian industry. - 3.
+- 1. To analyses the share of organized finance in Indian finance industry. - 2.
+To study the impacts of FDI in Indian Finance Industry. - 3.
 To study the impact of FDI on various concerned segments.

 RESEARCH METHODOLOGY

 This paper is based on descriptive and comparative research.
 The secondary data has been used in this research which has been taken from various research articles, publications and related websites.